f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/10.jpg

-`c)` OPTIONAL: Set User ID & Account Info
+`c)` OPTIONAL (existing F5 cloud service accounts only): Set User ID & Account Info

-You can skip this step for brand new accounts.
+**IMPORTANT NOTE**: You can skip this step and proceed to step (d) if you have just created a brand new account.

-**IMPORTANT NOTE**: If you originally signed up for F5 Cloud Services through a Limited User invitation (such as an email invite from another lab or from a different account owner), then it is possible that you haven't yet completed a full registration.
+ However, if you were previously signed up for F5 Cloud Services through a Limited User invitation (such as an email invite from another lab or from a different account owner), then it is possible that you haven't yet completed a full registration.
 You can quickly tell if you have by looking at your account(s) in the `F5 Cloud Services Portal <https://portal.cloudservices.f5.com/>`_ If you do now see any "Accounts you own:" and only see "Accounts you've been granted access to" as a **"Limited User"**, then you need to create a full account & update user info before you can proceed with this lab.

 You can do this by running the following **Set User Info** API call, after you've updated the Body of the request with your own organization & address information: